 Photosynthetic C assimilation, the allocation of photosynthesis products into tissues with different turnover rates, and the respiration of C back into the atmosphere are important determinants of the CO2 exchange between the terrestrial biosphere and the atmosphere (Schimel et al., 2001).
 Biosphere-atmosphere C exchange is dynamically mediated by weather, soil conditions, vegetation community composition and phenology, and natural and anthropogenic disturbances (Cannell and Dewar, 1994; Litton et al., 2007).
 Mechanistic characterization of the fate of photosynthetically-fixed C, in particular the magnitude and timing of C allocation among plant compartments, is a major challenge for experimental and modeling communities (Epron et al., 2012).
 Various C-allocation schemes have been proposed and implemented in LSMs to capture both the dynamic changes in C allocation and response to external conditions of C allocation (De Kauwe et al., 2014).
-They generally employ either fixed coefficients or in some cases dynamic coefficents that are functions of time or time-varying external conditions to allocate assimilated C to different plant components (e.g., leaves and stems).
+They generally employ either fixed coefficients or in some cases dynamic coefficients that are functions of time or time-varying external conditions to allocate assimilated C to different plant components (e.g., leaves and stems).
 These allocation schemes and coefficients are generally not well constrained by observations.
 More process-based understanding, better measurement techniques, and targeted experimental manipulations are needed to better constrain allocation within the model structure and the models’ overall representations of C dynamics.

+Carbon isotopes provide important constraints on specific processes and can be used in labeling experiments to track pulses of carbon through plant and soil components.
+13C as measured in plant pools is a useful constraint on stomatal conductance because of its effects on photosynthetic discrimination (Farquhar et al., 1989).
+Exposing plants to 13C enriched CO2 and provide important constraints on simulated C allocation (Ehleringer et al., 2000).
+The post-treatment carbon isotope composition (δ13C) of organic matter and respired CO2 acts as a tracer of plant C allocation (Atkin 2015; Bahn et al., 2012 and accompanying papers).
+The ability of a model to simulate observed patterns of the 13C-tracer is a measure of how well the model simulates the allocation of C fixed by photosynthesis.
+As indicated above, improved simulation of C allocation has consequences for better simulating ecosystem C storage and CO2 exchange with the atmosphere.
+When incorporated into the LSMs of ESMs, the improved simulation of ecosystem C dynamics improves the simulation of global coupled carbon-climate feedbacks with the inherent implications for modeling future climate change.
+Model improvement of course first requires the identification of model strengths and weaknesses.

-In this study, our specific goal was to test the representation of C uptake and allocation patterns of a site-scale, point version of CLM version 4 (PTCLM) (Oleson et al., 2013) at an experimental field facility in Oak Ridge, Tennessee, USA.
-The “Partitioning in Trees and Soils” (PiTS) project exposed a young loblolly pine (Pinus taeda) stand to a pulse of air enriched with 13CO2, then tracked that label from the foliage, through the stem and roots and ultimately out of the soil as respiratory flux (Warren et al., 2012).
+Our specific goal was to test the representation of C uptake and short-term allocation patterns of a site-scale, point version of CLM version 4.0 (PTCLM) (Oleson et al., 2013) at an experimental field facility in Oak Ridge, Tennessee, USA.
+The “Partitioning in Trees and Soils” (PiTS) project exposed a young loblolly pine (Pinus taeda) stand to a pulse of air enriched with 13CO2, then tracked that label from the foliage through photosynthetic uptake, through the stem and roots and ultimately out of the soil as respiratory flux (Warren et al., 2012).
 Comprehensive ancillary data were collected both before and after the labeling treatment (Warren et al., 2013).
-In addition, over a three-week period, shade cloth was used to reduce incident solar radiation for some of the trees; one-half of the trees received moderate shading (68% of ambient photosynthetically active radiation (PAR) passed through the shade cloth), while the other half received heavy canopy shading (11% of ambient PAR passed through the cloth).
-This experimental treatment was intended to provide data to test the model’s allocation, growth and transpiration responses to short-term, abrupt changes in gross primary production (GPP), based on the assumption that the shading would substantially reduce the trees’ photosynthetic assimilation.
+In addition, over a three-week period, shade cloth was used in a treatment to determine the impact of solar radiation, and resultant abrupt GPP reduction, on allocation.
+One-half of the trees received light shading (68% of ambient photosynthetically active radiation (PAR) passed through the shade cloth), while the other half received heavy canopy shading (11% of ambient PAR passed through the cloth).